Conveyancing Cyprus Property

 In the UK, the solicitors acting for the vendor and buyer agree a completion date & advise their clients accordingly.
 Usually it’s within a couple of weeks of exchanging contracts.

 Unfortunately, completion in Cyprus can take years or even decades.
-I personally know several people who have been waiting more than 20 years to complete on their purchase and the average wait seems to be around 5 years.
+I personally know several people who have been waiting more than 20 years to complete on their purchase and someone who has been waiting for 30 years.

 Completion cannot take place until the Title Deed for the property is available.
 And to put it bluntly, the time it taken to issue Title Deeds is totally unacceptable.